eccentricdevotion/TARDIS/view-interior.md

 - use the command `/tardisconfig view_interior [true|false]`

+There is one other config option - `policebox.view_interior_uses_console_size: [true|false]`, if `true` this sets the view distance to the size of the TARDIS interior rather than the default 16 blocks.

 ![View Interior](images/docs/view_interior.jpg)

 When you open your exterior TARDIS door, you will see the interior features of your TARDIS.